Handmade, single-origin dark chocolate bars with just three ingredients.

 36.26815

-Just two ingredients
+Just three ingredients

 Chocolate

-Cacao Beans
+Organic Cacao Beans

 closeup of cane sugar granuals

-Cane Sugar
+Organic Cane Sugar

 a bracket combining cacao beans and sugar to equal chocolate